borntofrappe/borntofrappe/playground/Components/Blog Header/README.md

 }
 ```

-Remove horizontal overflow caused by having `::before` occupy the entirety of the viewport.
+This causes horizontal scroll, so remove overflow on the x axis.

 ```css
 body {